Please call us at toll-free +1 (866) INSUBUY or +1 (972) 985-4400.

 Before traveling, you should consider converting some of your money into traveler's checks, prepaid cards and some cash in small denominations of your destination country.
 If you don't want to carry prepaid cards, you can use a credit card that would be accepted in your destination; the charges would be made in the local currency and converted for the billing, so you would see the charges in your billing statement in the usual currency.

 While you are traveling, don't carry all of your money in one place, such as your purse or wallet.
 If you lose your purse or wallet, or you are robbed, you will lose everything.
-Therefore, spread your cash, credit cards, debit cards and travelers checks out - keep some of it in your pockets, some in a bag and leave most of it in the safe locker at your hotel.
+Therefore, spread your cash, credit cards, debit cards and travelers checks out - keep some of it in your pockets, some in a bag and leave most of it in the safe locker at your hotel or Airbnb.
 Do NOT keep any valuables in your back pocket or in a backpack that is on your back, these locations are attractive for pickpockets because it is quite easy for them to take something before you even realize it is gone.

 Make copies of all your important documents that you need for your trip - such as identification, passport, visas, immunization records, flight tickets, travel itinerary, insurance ID card.
 Having these copies would be extremely helpful in an emergency if your original documents are stolen, lost or damaged.